An Alofi Guide for Foodies

 - Catch dinner on one of the fishing charters

-Learn more about each activity in our 8 Things to Do in Alofi for Foodies.
+Learn more about each activity in our 8 Foodie Experiences in Alofi.

 How to Get to Alofi

 Niue receives two flights a week from Auckland, New Zealand, so getting there is made simple.
 As for getting to Alofi, while many choose to hire a car, airport transfers are also available with certain accommodations.
-Find out more about transport in Alofi in the 7 Ways to Get to Alofi (& Ways to Get Around Alofi).
+Find out more about transport in Alofi in the 7 Ways to Get to (& Around) Alofi.

 Flights to Alofi

-Flights arrive twice weekly from Auckland to Hanan Airport, Niue’s International Airport, with Air New Zealand.
+There is a very limited weekly schedule from Auckland to Hanan Airport, Niue’s International Airport, with Air New Zealand.
 Flights take approximately three hours.
 Flight tickets, The Works and The Works Deluxe, include meals.
 Learn more about the flight to Niue in How to Get to Niue.

 Car Rentals in Alofi